qemu/qemu/docs/system/riscv/virt.rst

 * 1 generic PCIe host bridge
 * The fw_cfg device that allows a guest to obtain data from QEMU

-Note that the default CPU is a generic RV32GC/RV64GC.
-Optional extensions can be enabled via command line parameters, e.g.: ``-cpu rv64,x-h=true`` enables the hypervisor extension for RV64.
+The hypervisor extension has been enabled for the default CPU, so virtual machines with hypervisor extension can simply be used without explicitly declaring.

 Hardware configuration information
 ----------------------------------